 - A platform provides the infrastructure for producers to produce and consumers to consume.
-Android provides the developer tools and app store much like Wikipedia provides the tools to collaboratively create an article and Odesk provides the tools to source bids and manage a project.
+Android provides the developer tools and app store much like Wikipedia provides the tools to collaboratively create an article and Upwork provides the tools to source bids and manage a project.

 - A platform creates the conditions for interactions to occur.
 Quora rewards quality by ensuring good answers get voted up.
 Its success also depends on identifying and matching questions to the people most likely to answer it.
 Facebook’s engagement is dependent on the relevance of its news feed.
 The platform needs to manage quality and relevance to ensure interactions.

 - Value is created and consumed when producers and consumers interact.

 The infrastructure and conditions define the kind of interactions that are allowed on the platform.
 The interaction, in turn, creates the user experience for both producers and consumers.
 The user experience for travelers on Airbnb is determined by the technology and interfaces but more so by the kinds of listings that hosts put up over there.

 There are three distinct layers that feed off each other, that are described through the framework below.

 This is the part that you can build out.